 In June 2016, in a referendum to consider the United Kingdom's continued participation in the European Common Market ("EC"), the United Kingdom voted in favor of withdrawing from the EC ("Brexit").
 The British government instituted Rule 50 on March 30, 2017 thereby beginning a two-year period during which Great Britain and the EU will define their relationship effective with Great Britain's departure from the EC.
 Brexit has created significant uncertainty in both the United Kingdom and in the other member states around its economic impact and the operating requirements for businesses located in the United Kingdom after the effective date.
 The value of the British Pound fell based on news surrounding Brexit.
 The Company has a London-based business and the ability for it to passport its employees to conduct a financial services business in the EU post-Brexit is in considerable doubt.
-In addition, a number of its London-based employees do not hold British passports and their continued employment in London is also in doubt.
-Given the lack of clarity on the ultimate post Brexit relationship between Great Britain and the EU, the Company cannot determine what, if any, impact Brexit may have on its operations, both inside and outside the United Kingdom.
+In addition, a number of its London-based employees do not hold British passports, although a number have applied for and received the right to continue to be employed in the United Kingdom.
+On July 12, 2018, Britain's Prime Minister released a "white paper" outlining the Prime Minister's government's views on the term under which Brexit should be completed.
+Given the lack of clarity on the ultimate post-Brexit relationship between Great Britain and the EU, the Company cannot fully determine what, if any, impact Brexit may have on its operations, both inside and outside the United Kingdom.
+The Company is presently planning to open an office in the EU for its investment banking business as well as in the eventuality that it is needed in order to continue to conduct a securities business in the EU post-Brexit.

 The anti-money laundering ("AML") rules and requirements that were created by the passage of the USA Patriot Act in the U.S. and similar laws in other countries have created significant costs of compliance and can be expected to continue to do so.
 The U.S. Financial Crimes Enforcement Network ("FinCEN") has heightened its review of the activities of broker-dealers.
 This increased focus is likely to lead to significantly higher levels of enforcement and higher fines and penalties on broker-dealers.
 Regulators have expanded their views of the requirements of the USA Patriot Act, as well as their views of the enforcement of the provisions of the Bank Secrecy Act and the Foreign Corrupt Practices Act with respect to the amount of diligence and ongoing monitoring required by financial institutions of both their foreign and domestic clients and their activities.
 As a result, the Company has significantly increased its AML staffing, made additional investments in its due diligence systems, upgraded its monitoring systems and significantly revised its AML policies and procedures.
-In May 2016, FinCEN's proposed rule on customer due diligence ("CDD Rule") was finalized with an effective date of May 11, 2018.
+In May 2016, FinCEN's proposed rule on customer due diligence ("CDD Rule") was finalized and became effective on May 11, 2018.
 FINRA has recently announced the expansion of AML regulations to include the collection and analysis of other types of client activity.
 The CDD and associated rules are significantly more intrusive on the activities of U.S.-based clients and will have the effect of increasing the costs associated with opening new accounts and creating new business relationships.

 The Trump Administration has announced its intention to ease the regulatory burden on businesses.
-There can be no assurance that such easing will in fact take place, that it will have a favorable impact on financial service providers such as the Company, or that it will effect positively the Company's competitive position.
+There can be no assurance that such easing will in fact take place, that it will have a favorable impact on financial service providers such as the Company, or that it will effect positively the Company's business.